-4. Limits to GSI work: the Ten-term rule.
 The ten-term rule, enforced by the College of Literature, Science, and the Arts (LSA), specifies that no graduate student may receive more than ten terms of support through GSI appointments of .25 or greater.
-More information on the current status of the ten-term rule can be found here: https://lsa.umich.edu/lsa/faculty-staff/graduate-education/policies/the-ten-term-rule.html
+More information on the current status of the ten-term rule can be found the LSA website.